acoustic-content-samples/sample-wca-form-components/README.md

 ![select example](/doc/images/selectExample.png)

-	- Type: `checkbox`, add an option for each `value` in the group of checkboxes:
+- Type `checkbox`, add an option for each `value` in the group of checkboxes:

 ```
 <table>